defcon250/log4jScanner/README.md

  The testing methedology is completely noninvasive.

+ ## Attack Vector:

+ First and foremost, I suggest reviewing the provided pcapng file in wireshark for a thorough understanding of a attack vector.
+ The pcapng file captured the complete start-to-end of the traffic related to a compromised target in lab environment.

+ For your reference, 192.168.190.100 is the attacker's IP, and 192.168.190.44 is the victim's IP.

 ## Requirements

 If you prefer to test the internet facing target, then this test requires to be executed on a DMZ host,